BSEd in Social Studies Education

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.

 Students may qualify for a variety of assistantships, scholarships, and other financial awards to help offset the cost of tuition, housing, and other expenses.

 Successful teacher candidates are always thinking about their emerging position as a social studies teacher.
 We work to provide varied contexts and avenues to ensure immediate teaching success.

 Our advisors help you choose your program and use the services offered by the university.
-If you are interested in the BSEd program, you should declare social studies education as your intended major through the Office of Student Services in 122 Aderhold.
+If you are interested in the BSEd program, you should declare social studies education as your intended major through the Office of Undergraduate Advising in 612 Aderhold.

 See for yourself how much UGA College of Education has to offer!
 Schedule a tour of campus to learn more about the UGA student experience.